 right this time.

 The Homunculus Servant is, in many ways, similar to a familiar.
 It’s tiny and extremely frail, but can make an excellent assistant and can serve as a Scout.
-While it is intelligent and understands languages that you speek, it can’t communicate verbally and you can’t share its senses, so your familiar must resort to other means of communication like pantomime or possible writing.
+While it is intelligent and understands languages that you speak, it can’t communicate verbally and you can’t share its senses, so your familiar must resort to other means of communication like pantomime or possibly writing, thought it only explicitly understands languages.
 Like a familiar, your homunculus can deliver spells with a range of touch, allowing you to to more easily target allies with buffs and healing.
 I recommend avoiding using your homunculus to deliver offensive spells since its AC and hp are so poor.

 Also note that the 100gp initial cost may be too much to pay at low levels, so you may need to return to Homunculus Servant later when you’ve collected some more treasure.